 However, if he struggles to relax, rest and sleep at all, then he’s most likely overtired.

 One thing you need to keep in mind is that dogs LOVE routine.

 Their life becomes much easier if they know what to expect of their day.
 This is why I highly recommend you set up a routine for your pup where he knows exactly when he has to sleep and when it’s active time.

 However, you might have to try different routines and different lengths of activity because not every dog needs the same amount of activity and sleep.

-Okay, now you know every part of the answer to the question: how many hours a day should a dog sleep.
+Okay, now you know how many hours a day should a dog sleep—and why.

 It’s definitely different from one dog to the next but generally, dogs sleep a lot and should also do so.